-It's nearly a decade since the original 5D brought full-frame digital photography to the masses.
-The latest Mk III edition brings a wealth of upgrades, fully justifying its position as a professional camera.
+It's nearly a decade since the original 5D brought full-frame digital photography to the masses, and the Mk III edition brings a wealth of upgrades, fully justifying its position as a professional camera.
 Notable enhancements over the Mark II include a step up from 9-point autofocus to a 61-point AF system with 41 cross-type points and five dual-cross points, just like in the 1D X.

-There's also a DIGIC 5+ image processor and a more generous sensitivity range that stretches to ISO 25600 instead of ISO 6400 in standard trim.
-Like in the 6D, you can extend this to ISO 102400 in expanded mode.
+There's also a DIGIC 5+ image processor and a more generous sensitivity range that stretches to ISO 25600 – you can extend this to ISO 102400 in expanded mode.
 The maximum drive rate beats that of the 6D's 4.5fps and, compared with the 5D Mk II, speed is boosted from 3.9fps to 6fps.

 Canon EOS-1D X

-Proving that increased image resolution isn't necessarily the prime concern, Canon's range-topping 1D X professional body is limited to 18.1Mp.
-That's slightly lower than in both the 6D and 5D Mk III full-frame cameras.
+Increased image resolution is not necessarily a priority in a pro camera, and Canon's range-topping 1D X professional body is limited to 18.1Mp.
 This helps to ensure fast continuous drive rates and immaculate image quality, even at very high ISO settings.

-Performance also gets a boost from the fitment of two DIGIC 5+ image processors, whereas the 6D and 5D Mk III only have one.
-The end result is an ultra-fast 12fps burst rate, which you can boost further still to 14fps if you can live without autofocus and metering after the first shot in a rapid-fire sequence.
-The 1D X is also a sensitivity winner, with a whopping ISO 51200 available in its standard range, and an incredible ISO 204800 in expanded mode.
+Performance also gets a boost from the fitment of two DIGIC 5+ image processors, and the end result is an ultra-fast 12fps burst rate, which you can boost further still to 14fps if you can live without autofocus and metering after the first shot in a rapid-fire sequence.
+The 1D X also offers a whopping ISO 51200 in its standard range, and goes up to ISO 204800 in expanded mode.

-Despite being a relatively big and heavy camera, handling is superb.
-Not only does the 1D X have an integrated vertical grip, but it's brilliantly well implemented.
-Duplicated shooting controls, along with dual multi-controllers and a centralised quick control dial are thoughtfully positioned so that the 1D X feels equally natural in both landscape and portrait orientation shooting.
+It's a relatively big and heavy camera, but the handling is superb, helped by an integrated vertical grip with duplicated shooting controls, dual multi-controllers and a centralised quick control dial.
 Image quality is stunning, even in very low lighting conditions when using extremely high sensitivity settings.